6 Ways to Adapt Holiday Activities for Seniors with Dementia

 Another idea is to have fun with music – something that many people with Alzheimer’s and dementia really enjoy.

-5. Avoid big changes in diet
+5. Avoid Significant Changes in Diet

 Many older adults have sensitive digestive systems.